Your comments here

 MINDFULNESS: This is a state of enhanced awareness of one's sensations, perceptions, thoughts, motivations and actions.
 It is an essential element of the Buddhist Eightfold Path that leads to liberation.
 Mindfulness is the basic objective of insight meditation.
 The practice of mindfulness consists of bringing one's awareness into the present moment, away from preoccupation with the past or future.
 One method (among many) to accomplish this objective is to pay attention to breathing, which inevitably happens in the present.
 By staying with the present, the practitioner realizes that their mind is continually thinking about and judging experience.
 This produces the insight that some thoughts are not necessarily useful.
 Ultimately, this process leads to freedom or release from these thoughts.
 The concept of mindfulness is a fundamental point of intersection between Gestalt practice and the less mystical schools of Buddhism, such as Theravada.
 The difference is that Gestalt practice, besides enhancing awareness, employs techniques that a practitioner uses to directly intervene into the intermediate zone where thinking happens, to resolve conflicts and integrate aspects of mind.

-Definition: seeing the ball, the grass, and the flash of the swing, all at once in the moment of the swing.
+Definition of Gestalt golf: seeing the ball and the grass, all at once in the moment of the swing.

-Instead of just keeping your eyes on the ball, you allow your eyes to see the foreground, the background, and
+Instead of just keeping your eyes on the ball, you allow your eyes to see the foreground and the background.

 of vision, you see the tee jump.
 Then you see just the grass.